 Successfully setting up work site protocols depends on both summarizing technical knowledge about the job and gleaning farm-specific job performance details from the experienced employee(s).
 Usually there is a scientific basis for certain steps that must be included in an overall task.
-A helpful form for organizing this information may be found by clicking HERE.
-Or, paste this URL into your Internet browser: https://ecommons.cornell.edu/bitstream/handle/1813/36910/sopsdir.pdf?sequence=1&isA llowed=y.

-For example, the temperature of wash water for milk equipment has to remain at 49° or higher in order for milk solids to remain in suspension.
+For example, the temperature of wash water for milk equipment has to remain at 120° or higher in order for milk solids to remain in suspension.
 Farm-specific details often describe conditions or constraints associated with certain steps.
-For example, continuing the wash water illustration above, in cold weather the employee may have discovered the only way to achieve the desired wash water temperature is to wait at least 2 hours after the milking equipment wash has run to do the manual was-up of colostrum and milk replacer equipment.
+For example, continuing the wash water illustration above, in cold weather the employee may have discovered the only way to achieve the desired wash water temperature is to wait at least two hours after the parlor wash has run to do the manual washup of colostrum and milk replacer equipment.
 On this farm, this is an essential condition for meeting the scientific standard.